Frequently Asked Questions

 Can I enroll in ELP classes if I have passed the placement test or the POPT?

-No, however, we offer weekly discussion groups and workshops for students who have passed and would like to continue to improve their oral communication.
+No. However, we offer weekly discussion groups and workshops for students who would like to continue to improve their oral communication skills.

 What can I do to improve my writing skills?